 “Henri,” she whispered and reached out across the bed.
 To her dismay she discovered she was alone.

 Somewhere at some distant point in the chateau, there was a crash as if a large serving platter had fallen onto a stone floor.
 Or as if a suit of antique armor had fallen over.
 Isabel shuddered.
 Clutching the blankets to her chest she called out, “Henri!”
 But there was no answer.

 After a moment worrying the hem of the blanket, Isabel threw it aside, retrieved her dressing gown from the floor and covered herself from the cold.
 Grasping a taper from the bed side table, she lit it with the dying ember from the fireplace.
 Padding across the floor, she opened the door to the hallway and listened.
 Nothing but the wind moaning down one of the many chimneys.

 “Henri,” she whispered, and then listened.
-But it was as if the darkness had swallowed her voice.
+But it was as if the darkness had swallowed her words.
 There was no echo of her call.